LMS-Community/lms-community.github.io/docs/reference/cli/using-the-cli.md

 To use the command line interface interactively, use the telnet command from your system's command prompt: `telnet localhost 9090` and when it connects, you can start typing commands.
 Beware that the server expects parameters to be encoded using percent-style escaping (the same method as is used in URLs); `"` and `\\` are not supported as in shell-like environments.

+A limited subset of the CometD functionality supported over HTTP is also available to CLI clients.
+This allows for an alternate command/query and response syntax using JSON structured data instead of the space delimited positional parameters and percent-style escaping format.

 For debugging purposes, CLI formatted commands can be sent using standard in and out.
 This support is only available on Unix platforms (MacOS X included), and must be enabled by launching the server with the `--stdio` command line option.

 ## jsonrpc.js